Luka-DV/Luka-DV/README.md

 ## Hi there 👋 I am Luka!
-A Fullstack JavaScript Developer and a lifelong learner with a background in customer service and social sciences.
+A Full-stack JavaScript Developer and a lifelong learner with a background in customer service and social sciences.

 Connect with me:
 <p align="left">